anevski-stefan/portfolio-new/roadmap.md

 - Add a section with:
   - A brief bio introducing yourself.
   - A list of your skills and expertise.
-  - A button to download your CV.

 ### **4. Contact Section**
 - Create a simple contact form with:
   - Name
   - Email
   - Message
-- Add links to your social media profiles.

 ---

 ## **Phase 4: Advanced Features**